 Swedish cheesecake with strawberries (ostkaka) is not necessarily a cheesecake as you know it.
-It’s made with cottage cheese and almonds, is not as sweet as an American cheesecake, but it’s equally delicious.
+It's made with cottage cheese and almonds, is less sweet than an American cheesecake, but it's equally delicious.

 Strawberries for midsummer

-Strawberries are in peak season in northern places like Scandinavia in June and so they are very common as part of midsummer celebrations, particularly in Sweden.
-We had some fantastic local strawberries when we were in Denmark last summer (as well as the smørrebrød, open sandwiches, of course).
-Our own local strawberries should be with us soon too.
+Strawberries are in peak season in Northern countries like Sweden in June and so they are very common as part of midsummer celebrations.
+We had some fantastic local strawberries when we were in Denmark last summer (as well as the smørrebrød, open sandwiches, of course) and have picked our own when visiting family in Scotland.

 Swedish cheesecake with strawberries (ostkaka)

 - 2 eggs

 - ¼ cup almond flour blanched ground almonds

 - 3 tablespoon rice flour